-I wonder if there is a place on Azeroth where the Dwarves have not made any excavations, where you cannot see an active Dwarven dig site or at least the remains of it.
-Dwarves have been digging all around the world with a great passion since probably their existence and even though they sometimes make quite useful and informative discoveries about the past times of Azeroth (see the Ironforge Museum for example), they also unearth things that should best be kept under the ground, from time to time.
+I wonder if there is a place on Azeroth where the dwarves have not made any excavations, where you cannot see an active dwarven dig site or at least the remains of it.
+Dwarves have been digging all around the world with a great passion since probably their existence and even though they sometimes make quite useful and informative discoveries about the past times of Azeroth (see the Ironforge Museum for example), they also unearth things from time to time that should best be kept under the ground.

-Since I was given permission to be of help for as long as it was necessary, I let the captain know that I would stay till the mentioned help arrived, and ease their job of defending the keep and the excavation site from the neverending Tauren raids.
+Since I was given permission to be of help for as long as it was necessary, I let the captain know that I would stay till the mentioned help arrived, and ease their job of defending the keep and the excavation site from the neverending tauren raids as much as I could.
 So, after refreshing myself with a little bit of water, I left the captain and joined the fight, a fight which seemed to be never going to come to an end.

 After the crowd left the dining hall and slowly withdrew to their resting rooms, I joined Captain Hammertoe at his small personal camp, overlooking the excavation site from the east.
 It was a very hot and humid night full of mosquitoes flying around and making it hard to sleep no matter how tired you were; therefore, we stayed awake for a while and talked about how he ended up there and what he and his man have been doing since then.

 Since I saw the captain a bit thoughtful, I showed the courage to ask him about something I heard from an excavator guarding a closed cave entrance, when I had given a break to the fight in the afternoon.
 I repeated his words to the captain:

 "Turn away, warrior.

 We dug something up that should've stayed buried.

 Pray to whatever you believe in that the landslide was enough to keep it down."

 and asked him if he could tell me more about what that excavator meant and where the now-collapsed cave was leading to.